MichaelKohler/mkohler.dev/README.md

 LICENSE
 -----

-In general this project is published under the MIT license, apart from the following files which you are **not** allowed to use freely.
+In general this project is published under the MIT license.
+However you might not be able to use the design, as I bought it and adjusted it.
+It's not freely available.

-* public/theme.css